 We might, for example, include a link to a professional copywriter we work with.
 If you can then get the owner of that website to reciprocate by linking back to your article then that can help with search engine rankings.

 Part of the reason for a blog post is for potential clients to find out more about you.
 By writing the article in your own “voice” to match your branding and personality, you can really help with this.

 If you don’t enjoy writing or find you don’t have the time, we also recommend you consider employing a professional copywriter to help with this.
-E.g. for some of our clients we offer regular blog posts from a copywriter as part of an ongoing package.
+For some of our clients we offer regular blog posts written by a copywriter as part of an ongoing package.